ReadOnce Transformers: Reusable Representations of Text for Transformers

-The key question here is: Which QA datasets are most suitable for training a compact yet information-capturing document representation?
-Low-level semantic QA datasets such as QAMR~\cite{qamr}/QASRL~\cite{qasrl} don't allow for any compression as the questions require the representation to capture every word in the input sentence.
-More complex multi-hop QA datasets such as \hotpot~\cite{hotpotqa} are also not appropriate, as they focus on learning to reason rather than learning to capture information.
-Factoid QA tasks provide a sweet spot between these two extremes where extracting the key information is sufficient to answer the questions.
-We use two such datasets: \squad~\cite{squad} and Unsupervised QA~\cite{unsupervisedqa} datasets to train our models.
-Once these representations are trained to extract the information in the document, we can use them to solve varied tasks by learning the task-based reasoning in the downstream models.
+The key question here is: \emph{Which QA datasets are most suitable for training a compact yet information-capturing document representation?}

+Low-level semantic QA datasets~\cite{qamr,qasrl} don't allow for any compression as the questions require the knowledge about every word in the input sentence.
+More complex multi-hop QA datasets such as \hotpot~\cite{hotpotqa} are also not appropriate, as they focus on learning to reason in addition to capturing the information.
+Shallow reading comprehension tasks provide a sweet spot between these two extremes, as extracting key information from the given document is sufficient to answer the questions.
+Further, unlike semantic QA tasks, the questions only focus on the key facts mentioned in a document, which can be captured in a compressed representation.
+We use two such datasets to train our models: \squad and Unsupervised QA.

-\subsection{Downstream usage of \sysshortname}
+\subsection{Downstream Usage of \sysshortname}